by Ari Salonen

 Beating the Odds in M&A

-In a sector such as healthcare, where the market is highly matured, inorganic growth quickly becomes a priority.
+In a sector like healthcare, where the market is highly matured, inorganic growth quickly becomes a priority.
 The sector is more competitive than ever, and many healthcare leaders will be turning to acquisitions to consolidate the market, drive revenue growth, achieve operational efficiencies and access innovative technology.
 Given the competitive landscape and the frequently cited acquisition failure rate of around 70%, how are serial healthcare acquirers maximizing their deal ROI?

 Philips has successfully teamed up with hospital and health systems to understand their needs, provide integrated solutions, and engage in multi-year cooperation to drive improvements in terms of patient outcomes, quality of care delivery and cost productivity.
 The repositioning of Philips' health-focused strategy is centered on four key themes: